mikestreety/mikestreety/app/content/blog/2020-in-review.md

 We had a front-end developer.
 Minna, start 3 days before we took the decision to work from home.
 It’s been interesting teaching remotely but it seems to have worked (certainly helps that Minna is so easy going and a quick learner) and hasn’t put us off working & onboarding from home in the future.

 We also took on a new backend-developer, Zaq, in December.
 He’s hit the ground running and already feels like one of the team.
 Again, remote onboarding (while not perfect) seems to have worked.
-I did spend a week in the office with him on his first week pointing at things on the screen in a pysical world, which felt weird.
+I did spend a week in the office with him on his first week pointing at things on the screen in a physical world, which felt weird.

 With regards to my personal professional progression, 2020 saw the 3 new directors (Myself, Owen and Matt) fully run the company, with the existing directors transitioning into more of a safety net role.
 It was good to finally step up and take charge and it was reassuring to get positive feedback in our end-of-year internal 360 reviews.